What are the options to apply for a Green Card with an E-2 visa?

 If you can show you are at the top of your field and have extraordinary ability in either business, the arts, sciences or education you may qualify for the EB1-1 visa which is a route to a green card.
 Even if you do not currently hold a standing that would qualify you for this level, entering the US on an e2 visa may give you new opportunities and the kickstart to your career that will help your progress and qualify for this extraordinary ability sponsorship.

-If you are looking to make your status in the US more secure and permanent, as the E2 visa is not dual intent, there will be a number of factors to consider when deciding how to proceed with securing US permanent residence, such as the timing of your applications, renewals and your travel in and out the country should be carefully considered if you are hoping to apply for a green card while holding E2 status.
+If you are looking to make your status in the US more secure and permanent, there will be a number of factors to consider when deciding how to proceed with securing US permanent residence, such as the timing of your applications, renewals and your travel in and out the country should be carefully considered if you are hoping to apply for a green card while holding E2 status.

 The route to a Green Card from an E2 visa is rarely straightforward, requiring the right support and preparation to navigate the US immigration rules.
 For advice on your Green Card eligibility, contact us.